Sentalang/core/mdbook/src/concepts/fractions.md

 	- If `a` is non-zero, then `b` must be non-negative.
 - If `a` is zero, then the fraction's sign is the sign of `b`.

-Sentalang fractions does not allow signed zeroes nor does it provide a way to write a signed zero.
+Sentalang fractions does not provide a way to write a signed zero.
 A parser is not expected to differentiate between positive and negative zero nor be able to extract the sign from a signed zero.
 From the rules above, a signed zero has no effect on the sign of a Sentalang fraction.

-Examples:
+## Examples
 - `[1, 2, 3]` = 1.6666...
 - `[2, 1, 4]` = 2.25
 - `[-5, 3, 7]` = -5.4285...
+- `[0, 1, 2]` = 0.5
 - `[0, -1, 4]` = -0.25
 - `[-0, -1, 4]` = -0.25
 - `[30]` = 30